Google and Facebook are currently the two biggest players in the online review space. They are considered “major” review sites.

 Which Review Site Is Best for Local Businesses?

 Give priority to Google, but don’t ignore Facebook.

-Local businesses should get reviews on both Google and Facebook.
+You should get reviews on both Google and Facebook.
 Google and Facebook are platforms that your customers and potential customers likely use almost every day, just for different reasons.
-Google reviews will help you perform better in local search results, while Facebook recommendations will help your business get more engagement on social media.
-At ReviewThread, we almost always recommend that small, local businesses give priority to Google when generating reviews.
-For businesses that serve a local area, your Google Business Profile is a powerful tool to grow your business with online reviews.
+Google reviews will help you perform better in local search results, while Facebook Recommendations will help your business bost engagement on social media.